Invisalign vs Traditional Braces Irvine, CA

 According to at least one meta-analysis, patients prefer clear aligners like Invisalign over metal braces for their discreet nature, comfort, and ease of maintaining oral hygiene.
 Multiple studies in the meta-analysis also found that patients tended to have a shorter treatment time with Invisalign than with traditional braces.

 However, it is crucial to note that Invisalign lacks the precision of traditional braces, making them better suited for patients with less severe orthodontic issues.
 While clear aligners are an overall effective means of addressing malocclusion, traditional braces can more significantly shift the teeth and jaw.
-At Sedation and Implant Dentistry Irvine, we take all the necessary steps to provide our patients with the most effective, personalized treatment possible.
+At Total Care Implant Dentistry, we take all the necessary steps to provide our patients with the most effective, personalized treatment possible.

 “How effective are Invisalign and traditional braces?”

 Check out what others are saying about our dental services on Yelp: Invisalign vs Traditional Braces in Irvine, CA